Ellis Island in 1905

 Carmine La Verghetta (son of Francesco and Errica Suriani) was born in Vasto 13 March 1886 and married in Vasto 22 October 1910 with Teresa Raspa, daughter of Sebastiano.
 Carmine left his wife without children.

 Luigi Di Spalatro (son of Nicola and Filomena Spadaccini) was born in Vasto 21 May 1872 and married in Vasto 5 December 1896 with Teresa Del Bonifro (daughter of Ferdinando).
 From their union there were born six children.
-Amongst these Maria Saveria who died in 1901 and Sante who died in 1904 both of them at the age of one year.
+Amongst these Maria Saveria who died in 1901 and Sante who died in 1904, both at the age of one year.
 Luigi left in Vasto his widow and four children: Serafina 16 years of age; Paolo 14; Nicola 11 and Sante 7.

 Cesario Suriani (son of Giuseppe and Rosalia Roselli) was born in Vasto 2 December 1878 and married in Vasto 7 November 1908 with Teresa Roselli (daughter of Cesario).
 Cesario left his widowed wife and a two year old son Giuseppe.